BaroDevelopment/PaladinJS/docs/welcome.md

+---
+layout: <Layout/>
+---

+## Welcome
-## Welcome to the Offical Paladin Documentation
+Welcome to the official Paladin Documentation

 ::: tip
 Please keep in mind that you won't be able to do here any configuration.